Are you a vegan that loves to travel?

 - Kofta: Kofta actually means “meatball”, but the balls are made of potatoes, lentils, and/or mixed vegetables, and served alongside spicy curry or gravy.

-Israel has become the vegan capital of the world, according to PETA.
+Israel has become the vegan capital of the world.
 Each year, Tel Aviv hosts the largest vegan food festival in the world.
 What has ignited the trend?
 Judaism has played a role.
 And for the non-religious, veganism has become a lifestyle choice.

 Here are three vegan travel eats to try in Israel: